TaberIV/do...endMatch/README.md

 This is a simple extension that matches do end blocks like brackets, `()`, `[]`, or `{}`.
 When the cursor is on or next to do or end it will underline it and the closing word.
 This extension was designed with Elixir in mind, so fn will also act as do and close a block by default.
 The extension will still work with other languages and this behavior is optional.

+## Features

+- Underlines keywords do and end and their partner when the cursor is on it.
+- Allows jumping to these keywords like Go to Bracket command.
+  - Keyboard Shortcut: `ctrl+shift+\`

 ## Extension Settings

 | Setting                   | Default                                                                                                        | Description                                                                          |